NishchayAnand/software-engineering/System Design/OOPs/Encapsulation/Notes.md

 Encapsulation is all about bundling data and the methods that operate on that data together into a single unit, typically a class.
 It's like creating a self-contained package with its own internal workings.

-> The ideology behind designing your class in an object-oriented programming world is quite similar to that of designing your database tables.
+> **_NOTE_:** The ideology behind designing your class in an object-oriented programming world is quite similar to that of designing your database tables.

 There are two key aspects to encapsulation: